 After initially appearing in only a few cities in the United States, Local Services Ads eventually expanded nationwide in the US and into Canada.
 In September 2020, Local Services Ads become available for select business categories in several additional countries, including Austria, Belgium, France, Germany, Ireland, Italy, Spain, Switzerland, and the United Kingdom.

-Which business types can participate in Local Services Ads?
+Which businesses can participate in Local Services Ads?

 In the United States, the following business types are eligible to sign up for Local Services Ads: